 Will I ever stop making music videos?
 Probably not, there are a few artists who I personally care about and love collaborating with because their independence allows them to experiment visually.
 My beef isn’t really about wanting more dollars or fish from the dead sea, it’s about clearing up any misconceptions about what music video directing really is – “A cruel and shallow money trench, a long plastic hallway where thieves and pimps run free, and good men die like dogs.
 There’s also a negative side.” – Hunter S. Thompson

-This Jonathan Simkhai x Carbon38 branded content video for Harper’s Bazaar was dream to direct mainly because of the across the board professionalism
+This Jonathan Simkhai x Carbon38 branded content video for Harper’s Bazaar was a dream because well, professionalism

 If you’re serious about making a living off video production, my advice to you is not to do what I did.
 Focus on other industries like branded content for media publications or in house content for tech companies.
 You will more than likely get addicted to shooting music videos because of the quick fix but none of that has any real bearing on the world of commercial advertising and narrative filmmaking where most of us actually want to belong to.
 Maybe in the 1990’s but not now.
 There’s just way too much content to sift through considering that 72 hours of mostly music related video are uploaded to YouTube every minute.
 High end commercials are hard as hell to break into, but you will very rarely be asked to work for free, and you will develop more professional relationships that will come useful in securing freelance work.
 The pay is better, prospects are better, and commercials have considerable benefits in terms of filmmaker development.
 You will most likely have to deal with agency creatives looking over your shoulder while you direct, but compared to the endless demands of rapper entourages and managers, it feels more like a real job and not indentured servitude.